craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 Another set of double doors would section the Pallets and [[#The Loading Bay]], but instead lie dismantled upon the ground, leaving the frame open and accessible.

-Opposing this open frame, a third set of large metal doors stands strong, and leads into [[#The Stamping Line]].
+Opposing this open doorframe, a third set of large metal doors stands strong, and leads into [[#The Stamping Line]].

 The Pallets is a Ground Level with access to the Upper at [[#The Rafters]].

 #### The Stamping Line
 East of [[#The Pallets]], a series of machines and conveyers link and weave across the ground of this area.
 Much of the materials that make the insides of these machines have been thoroughly scavenged, and left to bear.

 A large set of metal double doors separates the Stamping Line from [[#The Pallets]].
-Another smaller set of doors leads through to a pair of rooms and then the [[#The Importing Pallets (1d6 RADS)]]
+Another smaller set of doors leads through to a pair of rooms and then the [[#The Importing Pallets (1d6 RADS)]].

 The Stamping Line is a Ground Level with access to the Upper at [[#The Rafters]].